B-Alica/django-superset-integration/README.rst

     INSTALLED_APPS = [
         ...,
         "django_superset_integration",
+        ...,
     ]

 2. Include the superset-integration URLconf in your project urls.py like this::

     path("superset_integration/", include("django_superset_integration.urls")),

+3. Generate a Fernet key and add it to your env variables

+In a python terminal :
+    from cryptography.fernet import Fernet
+    FERNET_KEY = Fernet.generate_key()

+The result is a bytestring like b'jozEHFGLKJHEFUIHEZ4' **Copy ONLY the content of the string, not the b nor the quotation marks**

+In your env variables, create a variable **FERNET_KEY** with the copied content as value

-3. Run ``python manage.py migrate`` to create the models.
+4. Run ``python manage.py migrate`` to create the models.

-4. Start the development server and visit the admin to create a SupersetInstance and a SupersetDashboard.
+5. Start the development server and visit the admin to create a SupersetInstance and a SupersetDashboard.

-5. TODO.
+6. TODO.